-Atopic dermatitis is very common, particularly in developed countries and among people who have a tendency to develop allergies.
+Atopic dermatitis is very common, particularly in high-income countries and among people who have a tendency to develop allergies.

-Infants tend to develop red, oozing, crusted rashes on the face, scalp, diaper area, hands, arms, feet, or legs.
+Infants tend to develop red, oozing, crusted rashes on the face, scalp, hands, arms, feet, or legs.

 Older children and adults tend to develop one or a few spots, usually on the hands, upper arms, in front of the elbows, or behind the knees.